mesosphere/dcos-docs-site/pages/services/confluent-kafka/2.0.2-3.3.0e/limitations/index.md

 ## Virtual networks

 When the service is deployed on a virtual network, the service may not be switched to host networking without a full re-installation.
 The same is true for attempting to switch from host to virtual networking.

+## Automatic Data Balancing

+Automatic Data Balancing is not supported at this time.